Raathigesh/propel/README.md

 </p>

 ## Why?
-I have certain starter kits I use again and again.
+Certain starter kits I use again and again.
 But it's always a hassel to keep them bookmarked, to find them when required and then clone to a directory.

 **Propel** will remember them and clone to the desired directory for you with a single command.